• WorldView

 Tutankhamen’s magnificent outer coffin underwent an eight-month treatment in 2019.
 Conservators also treated the pharaoh's golden chariot in their dedicated Wood Laboratory, where new microscopic analysis revealed it as Elmwood not native to Egypt.

 Other pieces requiring more extensive intervention, like his 3,500-year-old sandals with tattered soles and missing beading, were restored through innovations developed in the lab.
-His cuirass—a military garment made of intertwined leather on a linen backing—will go on view to the public for the first time ever thanks to months-long analysis and conservation of the fragile pieces by the Organic Lab.
+His cuirass—a military garment made of intertwined leather on a linen backing—will be on view to the public for the first time ever thanks to months-long analysis and conservation of the fragile pieces by the Organic Lab.

 The museum's facade and atrium had to be built around its largest artifact.